Do Capterra and Software Advice Generate Real Leads? Is Advertising and Reviews Worth It

 People often ask us the same question: Does Capterra and Software Advice actually generate leads?
 And is it worth time and effort collecting reviews on these platforms?
-There are many Reddit discussions on this, so I’d like to share my own experience and give insights from RetainTrust’s clients.
+There are many Reddit discussions on this, so I’d like to share my own experience.

-I worked full-time at three companies before RetainTrust, managing both, reviews and advertising, on Capterra’s pay-per-click (PPC) platform and Software Advice’s pay-per-lead (PPL) system.
-My previous companies were all in SaaS… in marketing automation, transportation management systems (TMS), and construction software.
-Here’s how well it worked for me and what I learned.
+Before RetainTrust, I worked full-time at three SaaS companies, where I managed both reviews and advertising on Capterra’s pay-per-click (PPC) platform and Software Advice’s pay-per-lead (PPL) system.
+These companies operated in marketing automation, transportation management systems (TMS), and construction software.

-From my personal experience, positive reviews are valuable for marketing materials like case studies, my go-to-market strategies, and account-based marketing (ABM).
-Having good reviews and rankings across these networks adds credibility and helps when prospects search on Google, Bing, or AI-driven platforms like ChatGPT.
-As mentioned before, ChatGPT takes into consideration Capterra reviews.
+From my personal experience, positive reviews are valuable for marketing materials like case studies, go-to-market strategies, and account-based marketing (ABM).
+Having good reviews and rankings across these networks adds credibility and helps when prospects search on Google, Bing, or AI platforms like ChatGPT.

 Nurturing and Influencing the Prospects